 - Rotatable bonds ≤ 10

-Subsequently, machine learning methods (such as covalent fingerprints) and diversity filtering were applied to refine the selection of potential cysteine covalent binders for covalent screening efforts.
+Subsequently, machine learning methods (such as covalent fingerprints) and diversity filtering were applied to refine the full selection of potential cysteine covalent inhibitors to provide the Cys-focused Diversity Screening Set of over 3,800 drug-like cysteine covalent binders for covalent screening efforts in drug discovery.

 Figure 1.
-Covalent warheads distribution for compounds in the Cysteine-focused Covalent Inhibitor Library
+Covalent warhead distribution for compounds in the Cysteine-focused Covalent Inhibitor Library

 - S. G. Kathman, Z. Xu, A. V. Statsyk.
 J. Med.
 Chem., 2014, 57 (11), pp. 4969–4974.